 Obstructive sleep apnea constricts your airways during sleep, causing symptoms like excessive snoring and insomnia.
 Brandon Kang, DDS and the expert team at Pacific Oral & Maxillofacial Surgery Center provides several effective treatment options for obstructive sleep apnea that help to restore breathing at night.
-To learn more, call either of their offices in the Lower Pacific Heights neighborhood of San Francisco or in Oakland, California, or book your appointment online today.
+To learn more, call their office in the Oakland, California, or book your appointment online today.

 There are two types of sleep apnea.
 The first is obstructive sleep apnea (OSA), which is a common and potentially serious condition that limits your airflow because of blockages in your upper airway during sleep.
 These interruptions in your breathing make you wake up constantly throughout the night to start breathing again — even if you don’t know it.